Key Reasons to Join Your State Association

 - Oklahoma's State Education Advocacy Leaders (SEALs) are appointed to advocate on education issues.
 These issues include caseload/workload, salary supplements, and maintenance of personnel standards in school settings.
 SEALs can be SLPs or audiologists.

-- Oklahoma's State Advocates for Medicare Policy (StAMP) Network, whose mission is to enhance and perpetuate the advocacy, leadership, and communication of ASHA members at the state level to influence administrative and public policy decisions that impact Medicare coverage and reimbursement of audiology and speech-language pathology services.
+- OSHA has a representative on ASHA's State Advocates for Medicare Policy (StAMP) Network, whose mission is to enhance and perpetuate the advocacy, leadership, and communication of ASHA members at the state level to influence administrative and public policy decisions that impact Medicare coverage and reimbursement of audiology and speech-language pathology services.

 - Capitol Day - An orchestrated, annual visit to the State Capitol, and a great way for students and professionals to increase the visibility of our profession and advocate on a personal level for individuals with communication disorders.